WLi0777/LearnTracking/README.md

 ```

 Once frames are extracted, upload the images to CVAT for annotation.
 This ensures that the images used for labeling are accessible and manageable.
+<br><br>
+## 3. Labeling Workflow in CVAT

+In [CVAT](https://www.cvat.ai/), Projects, Tasks, and Jobs serve different purposes to streamline the labeling process.
+- A Project is a high-level container that organizes related tasks and shares metadata like labels, attributes, and guidelines.
+- A Task is a specific unit of work, typically representing one dataset (e.g., a video or a batch of images), which can be created independently or within a project.
+Tasks allow for progress tracking and dataset management.
+- Jobs are subdivisions of tasks, automatically created to split large datasets into smaller, manageable sections for concurrent labeling.